YuzuJS/throwit/doc/index.md

     ```

 ## Extending
-When extending YepError you must provide the following
+When extending TError you must provide the following
 - static `groupCode` property that is unique.
 - static `Errors` enum for your custom error types.
 - static `isMyCustomError` method.
 - override the title property.
 - If you have critical codes, override the `_criticalCodes` property.

-__You should use the provided the [`YepError.register` decorator](./decorator.md) when subclassing to remove boilerplate code.__
+__You should use the provided the [`TError.register` decorator](./decorator.md) when subclassing to remove boilerplate code.__